 David W. Matolak (S’82, M’83, SM’00, F’21) received the B.S. degree from The Pennsylvania State University, M.S. degree from The University of Massachusetts, and Ph.D. degree from The University of Virginia, all in electrical engineering.
 He has over 25 years’ experience in communication system research, development, and deployment, with industry, government institutions, and academia, including AT&T Bell Labs, L3 Communication Systems, MITRE, and Lockheed Martin.
-He has over 250 publications and eight patents.
+He has published over 280 papers, multiple book chapters, and has eight patents.
+Professor Matolak is a Fellow of the IEEE, and is a recipient of multiple awards, including the IEEE Vehicular Technology Society (VTS) Best Propagation Paper award (2017).
+He has organized many IEEE workshops and special sessions, and has been an Associate Editor for two IEEE journals.
 He was a professor at Ohio University (1999-2012), and since 2012 has been a professor at the University of South Carolina.
-He has organized multiple IEEE workshops and special sessions, and has been Associate Editor for IEEE Transactions on Vehicular Technology and Transactions on Wireless Communications.
-His research interests are radio channel modeling, reliable and secure communications, and communication techniques for non-stationary fading channels.
-Prof. Matolak is also a member of standards groups in RTCA and ITU, and a member of Eta Kappa Nu, Sigma Xi, Tau Beta Pi, URSI, ASEE, and AIAA.
+His research interests are radio channel modeling, secure and covert communications, and PHY/MAC communication techniques for statistically non-stationary fading channels.
+Prof. Matolak is also a member of RTCA and ITU standards groups working on aviation communications, and is a member of Eta Kappa Nu, Sigma Xi, Tau Beta Pi, URSI, ASEE, and AIAA.